► Green number plates for EVs

 - The addition of a green dot or symbol

-The relatively discreet green side flash won the vote - in all other senses the reg plates will be identical to any other number plate.
+The relatively discrete green side flash won the vote - in all other senses the reg plates will be identical to any other number plate.

 Is this the right way to promote electric vehicle ownership, and will plans such as letting EVs use bus lanes actually have an overall benefit on traffic as well as the environment?
 Let us know in the comments below.